aukraine/geolocation_api/README.md

 **11. Future Improvements:**
 > - **Logging**: Implement logging to track API requests and responses for debugging purposes.
+>   - use common Rails approach or integrate any 3rd party service, aka `Rollbar` or `CloudWatch`.
 > - **Rate Limiting**: Consider implementing rate limiting to prevent abuse.
 > - **Caching**: Implement caching for repeated requests to improve performance.
 > - use secrets to manage important environment variables.
 > - perhaps, create separate table to store `location` JSON data there and add one-to-one relation to `geolocation` table...
+> - instead using self-written regexp for URLs, discover any solution out of the box for better contract and model validations.
 > - add background job to fetch and store data about IP or URL not existing in DB in new `geolocation` record.
 > - hide internal 500th errors and not send them in response body.
->   - refactor base error class to work with errors array more natively.
+>   - refactor base error class to work with the errors array more natively.
-> - improve logging - use Rails approach or integrate any 3rd party service, aka Rollbar.
 > - implement different user policy scopes according to new roles data modeling, for instance.
 > - potentially implement ability to use other 3rd party service for receiving location data with managing whole URL addresses instead just domain part now.
+> - maybe at least in `V2` version of API it would be better to manage and process different properties in request payload for IP and URL values instead one common.